-Admission to most courses requires an Ontario Secondary School Diploma (OSSD) or having Mature Student status.
+Admission to most courses requires an Ontario Secondary School Diploma (OSSD) or a Mature Student status.

 Mature Student status applies if you are 19 years or older without an OSSD but with the prerequisite courses completed.
-These are listed next to your desired program and in some cases a GED may cover these requirements.
+These are listed next to your desired program; in some cases, a GED may cover these requirements.